Charles-Zhang-Somewhere/Somewhere/README.md

 				* Basic: (Row 1) Import (Files, add as copy), Import as Folder (add folder, cut whole folder), Export, (Save), (Edit/Clear) | (Row 2) Physical (make virtual notes a physical file), Create, Open, New (Home)
 				* Advanced Mode: Divide, Merge (in), "Status" Pop up (shows difference between mangaed and unmanaged physical files), Sync, Branch
 		- Bottom Row: Stat & Help row
+	* A simple non-interactive shell is available in Status panel for commands input and result display for commands we don't plan to support in GUI (e.g. config and add folder) in the short term or never
 3. (Deprecated) GUI Desktop Application (WPF)
 	* I think I can make it more efficient just with command line, maybe a website though (End remark: I would do it in CLI, especially since we are going to do auto-complete tag and tweak with some ReadKey() level code - but CLI's support for UNICODE display is arcane and code won't be clean if we do that, so WPF/ASP.Net is better option)
 	* The only problem is with **auto-completion**, only if we can solve that - capture tabs in interactive mode?